ithaqua94/JavaBoids/README.md

 ## Notes

-The boundaries constraint is currently not implemented due to the fact that either the rule is poorly coded (likely) or the rule weights are messed up so it just causes the whole flock to get clumped up in a corner.
+The boundaries constraint is currently not implemented due to the fact that either the rule is poorly coded (likely), or the rule weights are messed up putting the whole flock in a corner.

 ## Liscence